markbattistella/BezelKit/README.md

 The BezelKit package uses Swift Package Manager (SPM) for easy and convenient distribution.
 Follow these steps to add it to your project:

-1. In Xcode, click `File -> Swift Packages -> Add Package Dependency`.
+1. In Xcode, click `File -> Swift Packages -> Add Package Dependency`

 2. In the search bar, type `https://github.com/markbattistella/BezelKit` and click `Next`.

 3. Specify the version you want to use.
-You can select the exact version, use the latest one, or set a version range, and then click `Next`.
+You can select the exact version, use the latest one, or set a version range, and then click `Next`

+   > [!Tip]
+   > It's ideal to check the [change log for differences](https://github.com/markbattistella/BezelKit/blob/main/CHANGELOG.md) across versions

 4. Finally, select the target in which you want to use `BezelKit` and click `Finish`.

 ## Usage